Foreign policy of the second Trump administration: Mexico

 On March 4, 2025, the United States imposed 25% tariffs on Mexican goods.
-Part of these tariffs are lifted for a month on March 6 after a telephone conversation between Trump and Mexican President Claudia Sheinbaum.
+Part of these tariffs are lifted for a month on March 6 after a telephone conversation between Trump and Mexican president Claudia Sheinbaum.
 Although the exemption was expected to end on April 2, the U.S. said it would continue indefinitely.

 Trump said the tariffs are intended to reduce the U.S. trade deficit with Mexico, force the country to secure its border with the U.S. against illegal immigration and the smuggling of fentanyl, and encourage domestic manufacturing in the United States.
 The opioid epidemic in the United States is largely fueled by drugs smuggled from Mexico.
 In 2021 and 2022, during the worst years of the opioid epidemic, over 100,000 people in the U.S. died annually from drug overdoses.

 Trump launched a process to designate Mexican drug cartels and other criminal organizations as foreign terrorist organizations.
 He also threatened U.S. military intervention against cartels in Mexico.
 During the first months of 2025, Mexico stepped up its fight against narcotraffic and immigration following Trump's statements on the subject.
 In particular, Mexico handed over 29 major cartel prisoners to US authorities in February 2025.

+Honduras

+Trump endorsed conservative candidate Nasry Asfura in the country's 2025 presidential election, with his administration pledging to reduce its foreign aid to Honduras if Asfura was not elected the country's president.
+During the campaign, Asfura spent time in Washington, D.C. to demonstrate his alignment with the Trump administration's foreign policy.
+Asfura was elected to the position in an election marred by delays in vote counting.

+In December 2025, Trump pardoned former Honduran president Juan Orlando Hernández, who was serving a 45-year prison sentence in the United States for drug trafficking.